azoth-lang/azoth.language.reference/src/class-initializers.md

 in which some fields may be uninitialized and the final section in which all fields, including fields of subclasses are guaranteed to be initialized.
 The transition between these sections is the point at which a base class initializer is called.
-If a base class initializer is explicitly called, that calls determines the transition point.
+If a base class initializer is explicitly called, that call determines the transition point.
 If the base class initializer is implicitly called, or there is no base class, the transition point occurs as the first point where every field is definitely assigned.
 The compiler inserts the implicit base class initializer call there.